-Turkish Electrical Control Equipment Manufacturer Xkoren Accelerates Middle East Investments
+Turkish electrical control equipment manufacturer XKoren accelerates Middle East investments

+(MENAFN- B2Press Online PR Service) With its cutting-edge technology solutions, XKoren Electric is set to take centre stage in the transition to renewable energy.
+Possessing global energy efficiency certifications, XKoren will begin supplying products vital to cleantech in 14 countries, including those in the Middle East.

-(MENAFN- AETOSWire) (BUSINESS WIRE )--Turkish electrical control equipment manufacturer XKoren Electric has intensified its global expansion strategy with a €50 million investment.
-Striving to position itself as a leading global provider of eco-friendly electrical control equipment during the green energy transition, XKoren will extend its cutting-edge smart switchgear solutions, manufactured in its state-of-the-art facility, to 14 markets, including the Middle East with the“Made in Türkiye” label.
+Dubai - Turkish electrical control equipment manufacturer XKoren Electric has intensified its global expansion strategy with a €50 million investment.
+Striving to position itself as a leading global provider of eco-friendly electrical control equipment during the green energy transition, XKoren will extend its cutting-edge smart switchgear solutions, manufactured in its state-of-the-art facility, to 14 markets, including the Middle East with the “Made in Türkiye” label.

 The International Energy Agency (IEA) predicts that global investments in clean energy will surpass €1.7 trillion by the end of 2023.
 This equates to 60% of total energy investments for the year.
 Such projections amplify opportunities for electrical equipment manufacturers to prioritise the shift towards sustainable energy production, focusing on clean energy solutions.